NoComplyDev/CRTAP/README.md

 - *Total Videos:* 413
 - *Runtime: 69* Days
 - *Disclaimer*: Contains ‘CelebriD&D with Joe Manganiello’.
-Sue me.
+This is important canon, sue me.

 *Chronological Exandria:* A playlist containing fully canonical gameplay set in Exandria, in chronological order according to in-game lore.
 Includes all 3 main campaigns, all Exandrian mini-campaigns, fully canonical one-shots and any lore primers that can be easily placed within the timeline.
 Discussion shows, semi-canonical one-shots and quasi-canonical Battle Royales are not included.
 It should go without saying but **I do not recommend viewing this playlist as your introduction to Critical Role.**